 Because the point my pastor drove home last week is that apathy is not only a bad thing.

-Its an evil thing.
+It‘s an evil thing.

 And upon reflection, I completely agree.